gricardo87/pokemon-colorscripts/README.md

 ## Description
 Prints out colored unicode sprites of pokemon onto your terminal.
 Contains almost 900 pokemon from gen 1 to gen 8.
-Has all the pokemons you could ever want, including shinies (okay it doesn't have the different forms, but cut me some slack)
+Has all the pokemons you could ever want, including shinies and alternate forms (okay it's still missing some female forms but cut me some slack).

 ## Visuals
 ### Demo GIFs